kornia/kornia/CONTRIBUTING.md

 -  Using 3rd party libraries:
   - Everything from the standard library (https://docs.python.org/3/library/) and PyTorch (https://pytorch.org/) is OK.
-    It doesn’t means, that one should import `urllib` just because, but doing it when needed is fine.
+    It doesn’t mean, that one should import `urllib` just because, but doing it when needed is fine.

 # Pull Request

-Once you finish implementing a feature or bug-fix, please send a Pull Request to https://github.com/kornia/kornia through the website.
+Once you finish implementing a feature or bug fix, please send a Pull Request to https://github.com/kornia/kornia through the website.

 If you are not familiar with creating a Pull Request, here are some guides: